Published on

 Associated symptoms

-Vomiting is associated with all disease categories, and is commonly observed alongside other general symptoms of illness.
+Vomiting is associated with all disease categories, and is commonly observed alongside other general symptoms of illness, such as constipation.

 Our editorial committee